apache/nuttx/README.txt

   This automated tool is based on the kconfig-frontends application available at http://ymorin.is-a-geek.org/projects/kconfig-frontends (A snapshot of this tool is also available at ../misc/tools).
-This application provides a tool called 'mconf' that is used by the NuttX top-level Makefile.
+This application provides a tool called 'kconfig-mconf' that is used by the NuttX top-level Makefile.
 The following make target is provided:

     make menuconfig